Ray-ban owner EssilorLuxottica draws line under Franco-Italian feud

 Last week, however, the group confirmed 2019 targets, including a rise in sales of 3.5 to 5 percent, and pledged to deliver on planned synergies of up to 600 million euros annually in the next three to five years.

-Before Monday’s announcements, several minority shareholders submitted resolutions to appoint additional independent directors at Thursday’s annual meeting.
+Before Monday’s announcements, several minority shareholders including management companies Phitrust and Comgest, submitted resolutions to appoint additional independent directors at Thursday’s annual meeting.
 EssilorLuxottica’s board had advised shareholders to reject the proposals.

+“It is very likely that we will maintain our submitted resolutions,” Denis Branche, managing director with Phitrust told Reuters.

 Valoptec, a group representing more than 10,000 former and active employees which had also been pushing for the nomination of an independent director, said on Monday it was withdrawing its resolution.